smatting/pointer-cc/README.md

 [<img src="docs/video-snapshot.png">](https://youtu.be/hVVDJ-jgU80)

+Some features of pointer-cc:

+- Detects the geometry of the software instruments, i.e. you can resize and move the instruments window around
+- Supports sofwtare instruments that react to "mouse wheel" AND to "dragging up and down"
+- Allows controlling many software instruments at the same time: pointer-cc detects the instrument window the pointer is inside and switches configurations dynamically
+- No setup in the DAW / Host-application required: pointer-cc only talks to the OS
+- Currently only works when the control elements are at static positions, i.e. doesn't support menus or paged interfaces

 ## Installation / Download

 You can download pointer-cc for both Mac and Windows from the [releases page](https://github.com/smatting/pointer-cc/releases).
 If you have a newer Mac with an M? chip, download the `.dmg` file that ends with `-arm64`.
 Otherwise, download the `.dmg` file that ends with `-x86_x64`.
 You can verify your Mac type under `About This Mac` in the Apple menu.